Fabric Sourcing: Adventures, Inspiration & Intentions

 My original and only intention with this fabric was to create something for myself, both as a tangible memory of my time spent here and as reminder of the simplistic but transcendent beauty for which I so admire the Masai, both in terms of their aesthetic and their way of life.

-When I returned to Cape Town I visited my tailor with a design concept that I felt would combine the characteristics of this rare material with that of my own personality.
+When I returned to Cape Town I visited Mohammad, my tailor, with a design concept that I felt would combine the characteristics of this rare material with that of my own personality.
 As someone who ‘likes things,’ as we say here, but not the effort, my style is one of absolute contradictions.
 I need comfort, ease, movement, and freedom.
 Yet I desire prominence, distinction, and allure.
 Prioritizing sensuality in a way that touch and feel is everything, I prefer to unveil my skin while simultaneously draping it in the softest of textures.
 I appreciate the play, or should I say disregard, between that which is deemed ‘masculine’ and ‘feminine’.
-And I have no tolerance for garments, which demand that I iron, or sit like a lady.
+And I have no tolerance for garments, which insist that I iron, or ‘sit like a lady’.

 Essentially, I simply dread the moment of having to choose my day’s attire.
 All the while living for it.